 For many people Fort Lauderdale evokes images of “Where the Boys Are,” Yankees spring training, Swimming Hall of Fame, and certainly “Venice of America.”
 But, in recent years, Fort Lauderdale has evolved into a vibrant metropolitan center.
 It has experienced a rise in business interest in the city center, with many office buildings under construction or approved for development.

 1st Avenue Residences at Riverwalk, a mixed-use high-rise with 380 residences, is located in the desirable Riverwalk section of downtown.
-The property is steps from 5.4 million square feet of downtown office space, including a new 741,000 SF county courthouse.
-Many people living in the downtown residential towers work in the city center and walk or bike to work, take the Sun Trolley, Water Trolley or Water Taxi.
+The property is steps from 6.8 million square feet of downtown office space and 1 million square feet of retail.
+Many people live and work in the city center.
+They walk, ride a scooter or bike to work, or take the Sun Trolley, Water Trolley or Water Taxi.

-With a population of 2.1 million, Broward is the state’s second most populous county after Miami-Dade, and 18th in the nation.
-The impressive cluster of mid and high-rise residential and commercial buildings downtown Fort Lauderdale is home to hundreds of diverse companies and becoming a hot spot for insurance, law, finance and personnel services industries.
+With a population of 2 million, Broward is the state’s second most populous county after Miami-Dade, and 18th in the nation.
+The county seat is Fort Lauderdale.
+The impressive cluster of mid and high-rise residential and commercial buildings downtown Fort Lauderdale is home to hundreds of diverse companies including insurance, law, finance, real estate, construction, medical and many others.

-Overview of 2017 City of Fort Lauderdale Accomplishments
+Overview of Recent City of Fort Lauderdale Accomplishments

-- $200 million in bonds issued to fund priority water and sewer infrastructure improvements
+- $200 million in bonds approved in 2018 to fund priority water and sewer infrastructure improvements

-- Welcomed a record of 16 million visitors who spent $14 billion
+- A record 13 million visitors welcomed in the last year who spent $11 billion

-- Brightline/All Aboard Florida Railway Station is now opened providing service between Miami and West Palm Beach
+- Brightline/All Aboard Florida Railway Station provides service between Miami and West Palm Beach, and soon to Orlando

 “10 Most Exciting Cities in America”